A friend and I were spending our vacation together. Between us we had five children aged from three to six years old. It was their first time meeting.

 A while later, we all took a seat at the table for breakfast, but Lucas was not satisfied with the seat that remained free for him.
 I checked with him to see which seat he thought would suit him better, and soon found a more agreeable arrangement, but then he said, “I want the yellow bowl, like Diego.”

 Although I sensed that he was going to need some connection, I tried offering him a similar yellow bowl to the one his friend had.
 He pointed out that this other yellow bowl had a blue groove on the edge and therefore didn’t suit him at all!
+At that time, it seemed necessary for me to Set a Limit.
+I moved to Lucas slowly, kneeling by his chair so that I could look him in the eye.
+“There is no other yellow bowl like Diego’s,” I said softly.

-A few times I repeated the trigger, telling him, “Another time you can have the yellow bowl, ” or, “I'm sorry that you cannot have the yellow bowl this morning.”
+Lucas immediately began to cry.
+It was a very soft, but deep cry and tears were rolling down his cheeks.
+I felt sadness behind his tears that day.
+A few times I repeated the Limit, telling him, “Another time you can have the yellow bowl, ” or, “I’m sorry that you cannot have the yellow bowl this morning.”
 These words gave him a pretext to bump against, giving him full permission to cry as much as he needed.

 Lucas kept crying a few more minutes and I kept close and Staylistened.
 Then, he stopped spontaneously – as if the rain clouds had passed!
 Breakfast continued in a very relaxed way, and I found Lucas particularly joyful, calm and cooperative, not just then, but throughout the day.